Karcanimal/Karcanimal.github.io/index.md

 ## Welcome

 This ePortfolio is a highlight of all the skills that I have gained over the past 4 years.
-When I started the Computer Science program at SNHU I knew nothing about programming.
+With no experience with programming when I started, it is amazing how far I have come.

 ### <u>Table of Content</u>